A Squatter Could Acquire Legal Rights to Your Hampton Roads Home!

 A squatter is someone that resides in a building or a piece of a land that isn’t theirs.
 It's common for squatters to occupy properties that have been abandoned, foreclosed, or unoccupied.

 The state of Virginia, much like many other locations in the U.S., gives squatters certain rights.
-Through a successful Adverse Possession claim, a squatter can legally own a property without technically purchasing it.
+Through a successful Virginia Adverse Possession claim, a squatter can gain legal ownership of a property without technically purchasing it.

-By taking certain preventative measures, you can lessen the risk of a squatter taking control of your property.
+By taking certain preventative measures, you can lessen the risk of a squatter taking control of your Virginia property and claim adverse possession.
 In this article, you’re going to learn everything you need to know about Hampton Roads squatters’ rights.

 Remember that while this article contains plenty of useful information about the rights of landowners in the case of adverse possession, it shouldn't be interpreted as a legal document.